hgouraud/gwtolatex/README.txt

-GwToLaTeX is a set of tools to produce a "book" from pages extracted from a GeneWeb data base.
+GwToLaTeX is a set of tools to produce a "book" from a succession of pages extracted from a GeneWeb data base.
+GwToLaTeX will collect the necessary information to create a comprehensive "table of contents" and an index of all the persons mentionned in the document.
+Possible other cross references can be added using laTeX facilities.
+GwToLaTeX incorporates in the LaTeX pages the images references in the GeneWeb base in addition to the portraits, and provides an adittional (potentially optionnal, wip) machanism to cross reference the appearance of persons on those images.
+LaTeX commands (footnotes, cross references, formatting data...) may be included into the GeneWeb notes in "invisible" <span> tags.

 A typical GeneWeb "page" can expand across several physical book pages.
 Pages can be almost any GeneWeb query.